Kottayam district: Post-independence (1947–present)

 At the time of the integration of the state of Travancore and Cochin into the state of Travancore-Cochin in 1949 following the integration of the British Princely states of Travancore and Cochin into the Dominion of India, the erstwhile revenue divisions were reorganised into districts and the Divan Peshkars gave way to district collectors, paving the way for the birth of the Kottayam district on 1 July 1949.

 The erstwhile Kingdom of Cochin was reorganized into Thrissur district and Taluks of North Paravur and Kunnathunad were transferred to that district.
 Similarly the Cherthala Taluk was transferred into the newly formed Kollam district on 1 July 1949.
 The High Range division of the erstwhile Travancore was merged with the remaining Taluks of the erstwhile Kottayam division to form the Kottayam district as a part of the inauguration of the new Indian state of Travancore-Cochin on 1 July 1949.
 The new district of Kottayam at that time contained eight Taluks – Changanassery, Kottayam, Vaikom, Meenachil, Muvattupuzha, Thodupuzha, Devikulam, and Peerumede.

 As a part of the formation of the new Indian state of Kerala according to the States Reorganisation Act, 1956, many jurisdictional changes were done in the district.
 Two new Taluks, namely Kanjirappally (from Changanassery and Thiruvalla) and Udumbanchola (from Devikulam and Peerumede) were carved out on 1 October 1956.
 After a month, a new Taluk called Kuttanad was carved out from Changanassery and Ambalappuzha.
 The Kuttanad Taluk was transferred into the newly formed Alappuzha district on 17 August 1957.
 The Taluks of Thodupuzha and Muvattupuzha were transferred into the newly formed Ernakulam district on 1 April 1958.

-On 26 January 1972, the three High Range Taluks, namely Devikulam, Udumbanchola, and Peerumede, were separated from Kottayam district to form a new district called Idukki.
+On 26 January 1972, the three High Range Taluks, namely Devikulam, Udumbanchola, and Peerumede, along with Thodupuzha from the Ernakulam district were separated from Kottayam district to form a new district called Idukki.
 The district of Kottayam took its current shape on 26 January 1972.
 Now it contains five Taluks- Changanassery, Kottayam, Vaikom, Meenachil, and Kanjirappally.

 The municipality of Kottayam was declared as the first town in India to achieve 100% literacy in 1989.
 The Multidimensional Poverty Index prepared by NITI Aayog based on the National Family Health Survey 2015–16 declared Kottayam as the first Indian district to achieve zero multidimensional poverty rate.